SK8IN2/asdfgh/README.md

-Go to Life Updates for daily/weekly stuff from me
+Go to Life Updates for daily/weekly stuff from me xx <33